-Marcia Falk was born and raised in New York, where she attended public school and afternoon Hebrew school during the week and the Art Students League on the weekends.
+Marcia Falk was born in New York City and raised on Long Island in a Conservative Jewish home.
+As an adolescent, she studied painting at the Art Students League and took classes in Hebrew and Jewish studies at the Jewish Theological Seminary.
 She received a B.A. in philosophy magna cum laude from Brandeis University and a Ph.D. in English and comparative literature from Stanford.
-She was a Fulbright Scholar in Bible and Hebrew literature at the Hebrew University in Jerusalem, and returned there a few years later as a Postdoctoral Fellow.
-For fifteen years she was a university professor, teaching Hebrew and English literature, Jewish studies, Bible, and creative writing at Stanford, the State University of New York at Binghamton, and the Claremont Colleges.
-Her work has been published widely in magazines and anthologies in the U.S. and abroad.
-In addition to pursuing her own poetry, she has devoted her creative energy to discovering and translating old and new voices of other women poets, in particular, those writing in Hebrew and in Yiddish.
+She was a Fulbright Scholar in Bible and Hebrew literature at the Hebrew University in Jerusalem, and returned there four years later as a Postdoctoral Fellow.
+A university professor for fifteen years, she taught Hebrew and English literature, Jewish studies, Bible, and creative writing at Stanford, the State University of New York at Binghamton, and the Claremont Colleges.

-Marcia's classic verse translation of the biblical Song of Songs was released in 2004 in a new edition, The Song of Songs: Love Lyrics from the Bible (Brandeis University Press/University Press of New England).
-When it was first published, Nobel Laureate Isaac Bashevis Singer wrote, "I thought until now that the Song of Songs could not be translated better than it is done in the King James translation.
+Marcia's classic verse translation of the biblical Song of Songs was released in 2004 in a new edition, The Song of Songs: Love Lyrics from the Bible (Brandeis University Press).
+When it was first published, in 1977, Nobel Laureate Isaac Bashevis Singer wrote, "I thought until now that the Song of Songs could not be translated better than it is done in the King James translation.
 Marcia Falk really managed to do an exceptional poetic job."
-Poet Adrienne Rich called Falk's Song of Songs "one of the great classics of the art of translation" and went on to write, "It is always a thrill when (as rarely happens) the scholar's mind and the poet's soul come together."
+Poet Adrienne Rich called Falk's Song of Songs "one of the great classics of the art of translation" and went on to write, "It’s always a thrill when (as rarely happens) the scholar's mind and the poet's soul come together."
 Commenting on the 2004 publication, Li-Young Lee, winner of the Academy of American Poets Distinguished Poetry Award, wrote, "More than a quarter of a century since it first appeared in print, Marcia Falk's translation of the Song of Songs remains unsurpassed for power, elegance, and music.
 Marcia Falk is a poet's poet, and this is a real poet's translation."

-Marcia Falk's most recent book is The Spectacular Difference: Selected Poems of Zelda (Hebrew Union College Press, 2004), the first full-length English translation of the poetry of twentieth-century mystic Zelda Schneurson Mishkovsky.
+Among Marcia’s other books is The Spectacular Difference: Selected Poems of Zelda (Hebrew Union College Press, 2004), the first full-length English translation of the Hebrew poetry of twentieth-century mystic Zelda Schneurson Mishkovsky.
 An Orthodox Jew descended from a line of prominent Hasidic rabbis, Zelda emerged from the world of her fathers and mothers to become a best-selling author beloved by the diverse Israeli readership.
 "Zelda's poems as given to us in Marcia Falk's fine translations are wondrous, magical," said Li-Young Lee.
 Israeli writer Amos Oz called The Spectacular Difference "delightful... an exemplary translation of one of the most wonderful voices in modern Hebrew poetry."